 According to FunnelStrategist statistics, cross-selling can increase the profits of an online store by 30%.

-Additionally, well-executed cross-selling strategies strengthen brand image and help to build customer loyalty.
-In many cases, you will be covering customer needs without them actually requesting it.
-Cross-selling is a less intrusive way to promote products, compared to traditional advertising.
+Additionally, well-executed cross-selling strategies can strengthen brand image and help to build customer loyalty and retention.
+In many cases, you’ll be covering customer needs without them actually requesting it.

 But why is cross-selling especially beneficial for online stores?
-Because the customer is only one click away from another product, and this promotes impulse purchases.
+It’s because the customer is only one click away from another product, and this encourages impulse purchases.